 - Thoroughly spray your garden with diatomaceous earth, which is a natural flea killer.
 Clean up your garden thoroughly before applying this product for the best effect, and wear protective gear during spraying.
 There is plenty of information online about diatomaceous earth if you require more.

-- Last, but not least, one environmentally-friendly method for expelling fleas from your garden is to plant flea repellent plants.
+- Last, but not least, one environmentally-friendly method for expelling fleas from your garden is to plant fleas repellent plants.
 Peppermint is one, and it has a pleasant odour for human beings, but fleas find it offensive.
 In addition to peppermint, you can also plant spearmint, lavender or rosemary.
 These are all safe for humans and pets, but disagreeable for fleas.

 In conclusion, getting rid of fleas in your garden is quite a demanding task, but once the main cleaning up work has been done, it is simply a matter of maintaining things after that.
 Although they are little creatures, fleas can cause severe problems, so your efforts will definitely be worth it.
-Hopefully these tips will provide a useful guide for you as you keep your home and garden flea-free.
+Hopefully these tips will provide a useful guide for you as you keep your home and garden fleas free.